yongchao98/MoA-MoT/README.md

 # R1-Code-Interpreter: Training LLMs to Reason with Code via Supervised and Reinforcement Learning

-Our code is based on [Llama-factory](https://github.com/hiyouga/LLaMA-Factory), [VeRL](https://github.com/volcengine/verl), and [Search-R1](https://github.com/PeterGriffinJin/Search-R1?tab=readme-ov-file) for the SFT and RL training and inference on multiple GPUs.
+Our code is based on [Llama-factory](https://github.com/hiyouga/LLaMA-Factory), [VeRL](https://github.com/volcengine/verl), and [Search-R1](https://github.com/PeterGriffinJin/Search-R1?tab=readme-ov-file) for the SFT and RL training and inference.

 ## 📝 Introduction
 R1-Code-Interpreter is the first framework to train LLMs for step-by-step code reasoning using multi-turn supervised fine-tuning and reinforcement learning.
 By curating 144 diverse reasoning and planning tasks, we enable Qwen-2.5 models (3B/7B/14B) to autonomously decide when and how to invoke code.
 Our best model, R1-CI-14B, outperforms GPT-4o (text-only) and approaches GPT-4o with Code Interpreter, showing emergent self-checking behavior via code generation.